 The firm also has broad experience in litigating whistleblower claims in the health care realm.
 For instance, the firm’s work on behalf of a whistleblower who reported pharmaceutical company Allergan for off-label marketing of Botox resulted in the drug-maker paying $600 million in civil and criminal fines.
-The firm also litigated, in partnership with the federal government, a suit against TranS1 Inc., a spinal implant manufacturer that was accused of submitting false claims to Medicare.
-That case resulted in the company paying a $6 million fine and, more importantly, changing its policies and practices to protect patients’ health and safety.
+The firm also litigated, in partnership with the federal government, a suit against medical device company NuVasive, who stood accused of having an unlawful kickback program and promoting medical devices for off-label use.
+That case resulted in the company paying a $13.5 million to the government to settle the allegations.

 It takes great courage to blow the whistle on corruption, especially when the wrongdoer is your employer.
 When contemplating coming forward with information about misuse of government funds, having a strong advocate on your side makes all the difference.
 Joseph, Greenwald & Laake’s distinguished qui tam litigators are committed to being those advocates.